-2) The discovery of significant eligibility issues in a post approval audit will have very serious consequences for the planning team.
+The discovery of significant eligibility issues in a post approval audit will be treated as serious breaches of expected planning standards.

 The audit will assess:

 - The eligibility of the applicant. - Evidence of land title as described in the plan. - Adequacy of supporting documentation. - The quality of the plan. - The quality of mapping associated with the plan. - That commitments made to date in an agreed NPWS Farm Plan have been achieved (Post Approval Audits only). - Accuracy of planner NPWSg (Compliance Report, post approval audits only).